 - Using a 1 tablespoon scooper, scoop out the dough and then roll between your palms to form your balls.
 Repeat until dough is gone.

-- Eat or meal-prep balls by placing on a baking sheet and place in the freezer for 15-20 minutes.
-Transfer to a freezer safe bag and store in the freezer for an easy and on the go snack.
+- Store energy balls by placing on a baking sheet and then into the freezer for 15-20 minutes.
+Once partially frozen, transfer into a freezer-safe gallon-size bag and store in the freezer for up to 3 months.

 - The texture of energy balls depends on how drippy your nut butter is or how oily your nut of choice is.
 If balls are too dry add a bit more nut butter or a couple teaspoons of water.